-Keywords: release branch, development branch, qa team, reopened item, test, time, task, bad, bug, priority, method, reopen.
+Keywords: release branch, development branch, qa team, reopened item, test, time, task, bad, bug, commerce, chaos, method.
 Powered by TextRank.

 Working in a different industry that has different demands, and brings different challenges to the table, is a thrilling experience.
 During my time in the development process for end-user applications and telecom applications never have I seen the chaos and change rate and pace that I have seen in the aggressive e-commerce industry.
 Using processes and methods that you are accustomed to from other industries just does not cut it here.
 Managing development for an e-commerce site is like funneling chaos through a pin hole.
 Committing to issues/tasks on a (bi)weekly basis is a dream in this ever so fast transforming universe.
 So you have to devise a new method of making the production line run.
 So here is exactly what is not working: